khalidfo/gemini-api-php/README.md

 ```
 ### Enhancing the visual presentation of the result using CSS for improved aesthetics.

-Coding is poetry keep coding! 💻 🚀
+Coding is poetry, keep coding! 💻 🚀